 Global Challenge 6: How can global information & communications technologies along with machine intelligence, big data, and cloud computing work for everyone?

-Another race is to develop Artificial General Intelligence (AGI), which might never get developed, but some think it is possible in 10 to 15 years; if so, its impact will be far beyond ANI.
-Investments in AGI is forecast to reach $50 billion by 2023.The human brain projects of U.S., EU, China, and other countries, plus corporate ANI and AGI research, should lead to augmented individual human and collective intelligence.
+Another race is to develop artificial general intelligence (AGI), which might never get developed, but some think it is possible in 10 to 15 years.
+If so, its impact will be far beyond ANI.
+However, if we don’t get the initial conditions “right” for AGI, it could evolve into an artificial super intelligence (ASI) beyond our awareness that science fiction has warned about.
+Investments in AGI are forecast to reach $50 billion by 2023.The human brain projects of U.S., EU, China, and other countries, plus corporate ANI and AGI research, should lead to augmented individual human and collective intelligence.
 China has declared its goal of being the world’s AI leader by 2030.
-President Putin of Russia said who ever leads in AI rules the world.
+President Putin of Russia said whoever leads in AI rules the world.
 International and national AI strategies are being created.

-As of 2017, more advertising money is spent on Internet than on television, and half of all Internet traffic is via mobile phones.
-Rapidly increasing video, AR/VR, and IoT use raises concerns about anticipating and meeting future bandwidth demands for an Internet infrastructure not designed for these applications but whose reliability has become strategically vital for much of civilization.
-Over a billion hours are viewed each day on YouTube.
+As of 2017, more advertising money was spent on Internet than on television, and half of all internet traffic is via mobile phones.
+Rapidly increasing video, AR/VR, and IoT use raises concerns about anticipating and meeting future bandwidth demands for an internet infrastructure this is not designed for these applications, but whose reliability has become strategically vital for much of civilization.
+More than a billion hours are viewed each day on YouTube.

 Who owns the intellectual property of AI produced by AI with participation of many inputs from humans and sensors around the world?
 How can standards, certification, and testing keep up with AI when humans will no longer know completely how it works?
 Meanwhile, tele-everything continues to grow.
 Over 700 universities offered 6,850 tele-education MOOCs to 58 million students during 2016.
 Global telemedicine was valued at approximately $18.20 billion in 2016 and is expected to reach approximately $38 billion by 2022.